 \subsection{Data-driven bandwidth selection}

-The choice of smoothing parameter is critical for any nonparametric method; too much smoothing yields large biases and too little yields excessive variance and instability.
+The choice of smoothing parameter is critical for any nonparametric method; too much smoothing yields large biases and too little yields excessive variance.
 In this subsection we discuss how to use cross-validation to choose the relevant bandwidth parameter $h$.
-In general the method we propose parallels those used in standard nonparametric function estimation settings, and gives similar optimality properties.
+In general the method we propose parallels those used in standard nonparametric regression settings, and can give similar optimality properties.